Do you want to learn how to make beats on a mac? Here are 7 Things to consider before becoming a mac beat maker.

 Buying A Mac Used Or New

 Todays computers are very powerful.
 On that same note, computers of yesterday were, and are still very powerful.
-The amount of power is of course relative to the end user.
-A person that works in video game graphics design will no doubt scoff at the specifications needed by those of a beat maker.
-Now every MacBook pro made since about 2008 or so, looks mostly about the same on the outside.
+The amount of power needed is of course relative to the end user.
+A person that works in video game graphic design will no doubt scoff at the specifications needed by those of a beat maker.
+Now, every MacBook pro made since about 2008 or so, looks mostly about the same on the outside, except for those new sexy touchbar models.
 But obviously, just like us humans, its whats on the inside that really counts.

 Should you buy used or new?
 Well, in my personal opinion, used is a very great and reliable option with MacBooks as long as you know some things to watch out for.
 The machines last a very long time and will work rock solid for years!
 My brother still uses his 2009 version as a primary computer for both DJ’ing for hours and beat making.
 That doesn’t mean you should get a 2009 though!
 And one thing to note that is great about Macs, is that they usually have their year listed in the specs.
 This is great for both finding the version of the MacBook and knowing how old it is.
 In this case though, age is kind of nothing but a number!